 Through KWH Health systems have been made more responsive to women’s health needs.

 KWH continues to embrace breast cancer awareness campaign is all regions every year dubbed ‘’Hakikisha Pimwa Leo”.
 This is in line with KWH vision to empower, advocate and position the woman economically in form of boosting their maternal health issues

-KWH seeks to partner with likeminded partners and stakeholders to raise fund to support this noble course through health ampaigns for early detection on the KILLER DEASES “BREAST CANCER”.
+KWH seeks to partner with like-minded partners and stakeholders to raise fund to support this noble course through health campaigns for early detection of the KILLER DISEASE “BREAST CANCER”.

 Health Awareness campaigns on self-examination, Management and women health related issues